Places

 Dreaming About an Office Building: Meaning, Psychology & Symbolism

-Dreaming of an office building can reflect one's feelings about work, ambition, and personal identity.
+Dreaming of an office building often reflects themes of ambition, structure, and professional identity.

 Written by: DreamMeaning Editorial Team